 Who should deal with an employee's grievance?

-In most cases the employee's immediate line manager should deal with the grievance, as he or she is likely to have an understanding of the issues.
+In most cases the employee's immediate line manager should deal with the grievance, as they are likely to have an understanding of the issues.
 An exception to this is where the grievance relates to the line manager, in which case it should be dealt with by a different manager or someone from the HR department.
 If there is no alternative person to deal with the grievance, as may be the case in very small firms, the non-statutory Acas guidance, which accompanies the code, states that the employer should make it clear to the employee that it will treat the grievance fairly and objectively.